Breast augmentation: Medical complications and limitations

-The complications associated with injecting fat grafts to augment the breasts are like, but less severe, than the medical complications associated with other types of breast procedure.
-The use of small (2-mm) incisions and blunt-cannula injections reduces the incidence of damaging the underlying breast structures (milk ducts, blood vessels, nerves).
-Injected fat-tissue grafts that do not establish adequate blood supply can die from lack of oxygen, and result in oil cysts which can become calcified – medical complications that can occur from breast augmentation.
+The Chinese study Breast Augmentation by Autologous Fat-injection Grafting: Management and Clinical analysis of Complications (2009) reported a reduced incidence of medical complications with strict control of the rate of injection (cm^{3}/min) of the volume of breast-filler by injecting the fat-grafts in even layers within the breast-tissue matrix.
+The small (2-mm.) incision and blunt-cannula injections reduce the possibility of damaging the underlying structures of the breast (milk ducts, blood vessels, nerves).
+Injected fat-tissue grafts that do not establish an adequate blood supply can undergo necrosis from lack of oxygen and result in oil cysts that will become calcified.